OpenVicProject/OpenVic/docs/project-file-structure.md

 root/common/pop/
 ```

-Data files that are plain text should have the ov2d file extension.
+Data files that are plain text should have the ovd file extension.
 ```
-root/common/pop/soldier.ov2d
+root/common/pop/soldier.ovd
 ```

 Data files that are complex data like a bitmap should make use of the standard file extension for that data